Student loans that power bright futures.

 2. Payments may be deferred.
 Subject to lender discretion, forbearance and/or deferment options may be available for borrowers who are encountering financial distress.

 5. Interest rate reduction of 0.25% for enrollment in automatic debit applies only when the borrower and/or cosigner signs up for automatic payments and the regularly scheduled, current amount due (including full, flat, or interest only payments, as applicable) is successfully deducted from the designated bank account each month.
 Interest rate reduction(s) will not apply during periods when no payment is due, including periods of In-School, Deferment, Grace or Forbearance.
 If you have two (2) returned payments for Nonsufficient Funds, we may cancel your automatic debit enrollment and you will lose the 0.25% interest rate reduction.
 You will then need to re-qualify and re-enroll in automatic debit payments in order to receive the 0.25% interest rate reduction.

 6. All applicants (individual and cosigner) are required to complete a brief online financial literacy course as part of the application process to be eligible for funding.

-7. Eligibility, loan amount and other loan terms are dependent on a number of factors, including: loan product, other financial aid, creditworthiness, school, program, graduation date, major, cost of attendance and other factors.
+7. Eligibility, loan amount and other loan terms are dependent on a number of factors which may include: loan product, other financial aid, creditworthiness, school, program, graduation date, major, cost of attendance and other factors.
 Aggregate loan limits may apply.
 The cost of attendance is determined and certified by the educational institution.

 8. The legal age for entering into contracts is eighteen (18) years of age in every state except Alabama where it is nineteen (19) years old, Nebraska where it is nineteen (19) years old (only for wards of the state), and Mississippi and Puerto Rico where it is twenty-one (21) years old.